 - LAWS in Your State

-- How to COOK sheepshead for the ultimate meal?
+- How to COOK them for the ultimate meal?

-PRO TIP – Sheepsheads are also called Sheepies, Jailbirds, Convicts, Sheeps, Cheaps, and Bait Stealers.
+PRO TIP – Sheepsheads are also called Sheepies, Jailbirds, Convict fish (convicts), Sheeps, Cheaps, and Bait Stealers.
 Some call them fish with human teeth and fish with ugly teeth.

 Species: Archosargus probatocephalus

 Conservation Status: Least Concern as identified by IUCNRedlist.org.

 Length: They grow to a maximum size of around 30 inches.

-Weight: The average sheepshead is less than a pound.
+Weight: The average is less than a pound.

-Florida Record: The biggest sheepshead fish to come out of Florida happened way back in 1981 when E. Lechler pulled in a massive fish weighing 15 lb.
+Florida Record: The biggest fish to come out of Florida happened way back in 1981 when E. Lechler pulled in a massive fish weighing 15 lb.
 2 oz.

 Description: They look very much like big pinfish that are light-colored and with dark almost black bands encircling the fish like a belt.
 The fish looks like it is in a prison uniform and is sometimes called the convict fish.

 Common in certain areas of the world.
-Please note the map below showing where sheepshead are resident.
+Please note the map below showing where they are resident.

 Why Catch This Fish?

 If you get a chance to fish in Florida, there are a couple of fish you’re going to want to target.
 Some you target for the thrill of it – like Tarpon, Snook, Cobia, Amberjack.
 Others you target because they’re just so difficult to catch – like Bonefish.

 - They are SO DELICIOUS.
 One of our top 3 tasting fish.
 Others are Pompano and Wahoo.